-5.2.1 Discussion of how (if at all) the Contractor has contributed to and/or performed in:
+Discussion of how (if at all) the contractor has contributed to and/or performed in:

-5.2.1.1 Developing & deployment of waste management technologies which reduce environmental impact of waste
+5.2.1 Developing and deployment of waste management technologies which reduce environmental impact of waste

 Principle 3.4 from Wiltshire Council's MWMS 2012 states that the Council will promote local use of the solid recovered fuel manufactured at the Northacre RRC plant.
-Northacre Renewable Energy Limited (NRE) is a Special Purpose Vehicle (SPV) company formed by The Hills Group working with technology providers and funders, for the purpose of constructing an Energy from Waste Facility (EfW) to generate power and potentially heat on land, adjacent to the Northacre RRC.
+Northacre Renewable Energy Limited (NRE) is a company established for the purpose of constructing an Energy from Waste Facility (EfW) to generate power and potentially heat on land adjacent to the Northacre RRC.

-The EfW will convert Recovered Fuel (RDF) from the Northacre RRC and commercial and industrial waste destined for landfill, in a thermal process with heat recovery, to produce steam to enable electricity production through a steam turbine.
+It is envisaged that the EfW will convert Recovered Fuel (RDF) from the Northacre RRC and commercial and industrial waste destined for landfill, in a thermal process with heat recovery, to produce steam, which will produce electricity through a steam turbine.
 A substation will be constructed on site to enable the electricity produced to be exported to the National Grid.